banzi101/stocks/README.md

 If you are unsure about requirements:

-- Make your own resonable assumptions and proceed.
+- Make your own reasonable assumptions and proceed.
 Don't forget to discuss them in your README.
 - You don’t need to ask / wait for our approval.

 ### Dashboard (`/`)